 Nine years later—after receiving a masters degree in both public health and social work, and a Ph.D. in Clinical Psychology, all from Columbia University– she brought her interests and experiences together to take on a leadership role at Columbia Presbyterian Hospital.

-During this time, Erin also oversaw research trials that involved teaching mindfulness meditation to cardiac surgery patients, people with chronic cardiovascular disease, and breast cancer patients.
+From July 2004 to July 2008, Erin was the Director of the Columbia Integrative Medicine Program, where she oversaw research trials that involved teaching mindfulness meditation to cardiac surgery patients, people with chronic cardiovascular disease, and breast cancer patients.
 The results found that mindfulness meditation improved their overall quality of life, and decreased feelings of anxiety and depression.

-Erin’s treatment approach is solution focused and draws from the philosophical traditions of mindfulness, cognitive behavior therapy and dialectical behavioral therapy to teach patients how to identify and manage the emotions that might be getting in the way of achieving your goals so they can live a balanced life.
-She provides mindfulness-based exercises and lifestyle skills to help you make Wise Mind Living choices to change the way you think, feel, and behave in situations where stress and anxiety arise, and gives practical instruction in putting it all together to manage your emotions for health and well-being.
+She draws from the philosophical traditions of mindfulness, cognitive behavior therapy and dialectical behavioral therapy.
+Erin teaches patients how to identify and manage the emotions that might be getting in the way of achieving your goals so they can live a balanced life.
+She provides mindfulness-based exercises and lifestyle skills to help you make wise mind living choices to change the way you think, feel, and behave in situations where stress and anxiety arise.
+Then Erin gives practical instruction in putting it all together to manage your emotions for health and well-being.

 Erin lives in New York with her husband Adam and son Grady.